 For more about Peranakan Culture, check out Live like a Peranakan in Singapore [Accor Hotels]

-This once-popular park is home to some pretty bizarre Confucianist and half-human/animal statues and the infamous 10 Gates of Hell diorama.
-Good for something kinda weird
+This once-popular park is free to enter these days and home to some pretty bizarre Confucianist and half-human/animal statues and the infamous 10 Gates of Hell diorama.
+Good if you want to see something really offbeat in Singapore.

-- 5 places in Singapore that don’t live up to the hype [Culture Trip] – I’m not saying that you shouldn’t visit these places, but don’t raise your expectations up too high!
+I’m not saying that you shouldn’t visit Singapore’s major tourist attractions, but don’t raise your expectations up too high for some of them!

 Food in Singapore